phel-lang/phel-lang.org/content/documentation/namespaces.md

   (:require-file "vendor/autoload.php"))
 ```

-As alternative you can also call `(php/require_once "vendor/autload.php")` anywhere in your code.
-However, especially for the autload file this statement is executed to late, because Phel's core library needs to load PHP files via the autoloader.
+As alternative, you can also call `(php/require_once "vendor/autload.php")` anywhere in your code.
+However, especially for the autoload file this statement is executed to late, because Phel's core library needs to load PHP files via the autoloader.
 Therefore, it is recommended to use the `:require-file` method.

 ## Namespaced keywords